cninja/pEigthP/README.md

 ```
 *Array accessors: `first second last aget nth rest next nnext take drop empty?
 **`first` `second` and `last` all take an array and return the specified element from the array
-**`aget` takes an array  and a array key (or index) and returns the element at that specific index.
+**`aget` takes an array a key (or index) and returns the element at that specific index.
 Multiple keys can be passed to "drill down" into an array within an array. `nth` is an alias of `aget`
 ```
 (echo (aget ['apple' 'banana' 'orange'] 1))
 (echo (aget {'k1' 'apple'